MSI GeForce RTX 5060 Gaming Trio OC

 • OpenCL version is 3 on MSI GeForce RTX 5060 Gaming Trio OC and 2.2 on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.

-• MSI GeForce RTX 5060 Gaming Trio OC supports DLSS, while XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB does not.
+• DLSS support is present on MSI GeForce RTX 5060 Gaming Trio OC but not available on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.

-• MSI GeForce RTX 5060 Gaming Trio OC supports 4 displays, while XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB supports 3 displays.
+• Supported displays number 4 on MSI GeForce RTX 5060 Gaming Trio OC and 3 on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.

-• DisplayPort outputs are 3 on MSI GeForce RTX 5060 Gaming Trio OC and 2 on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.
+• DisplayPort outputs number 3 on MSI GeForce RTX 5060 Gaming Trio OC and 2 on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.

 • GPU architecture is Blackwell on MSI GeForce RTX 5060 Gaming Trio OC and RDNA 4.0 on XFX Swift Radeon RX 9060 XT OC Triple Fan Gaming Edition 16GB.